 In March 2008, the natural gas distribution business of CERC (Gas Operations) filed a request to change its rates with the Railroad Commission of Texas (Railroad Commission) and the 47 cities in its Texas Coast service territory, an area consisting of approximately 230,000 customers in cities and communities on the outskirts of Houston.
 In 2008, the Railroad Commission approved the implementation of rates increasing annual revenues by approximately \$3.5 million.
-The implemented rates were contested by nine cities in an appeal to the 353rd District Court in Travis County, Texas.
+The implemented rates were contested by a coalition of nine cities in an appeal to the 353rd District Court in Travis County, Texas.
 In January 2010, that court reversed the Railroad Commission's order in part and remanded the matter to the Railroad Commission.
-In its final judgment the court ruled that the Railroad Commission has original jurisdiction.
-The Railroad Commission and Gas Operations have appealed the court's ruling on the cost of service adjustment mechanism to the court of appeals, but CenterPoint Energy and CERC do not expect the outcome of this matter to have a material adverse impact on the financial condition, results of operations or cash flows of either CenterPoint Energy or CERC.
+In its final judgment, the court ruled that the Railroad

+Commission lacked authority to impose the approved cost of service adjustment mechanism in both those nine cities and in those areas in which the Railroad Commission has original jurisdiction.
+The Railroad Commission and Gas Operations have appealed the court's ruling on the cost of service adjustment mechanism to the 3rd Court of Appeals at Austin, Texas.
+CenterPoint Energy and CERC do not expect the outcome of this matter to have a material adverse impact on the financial condition, results of operations or cash flows of either CenterPoint Energy or CERC.

 In July 2009, Gas Operations filed a request to change its rates with the Railroad Commission and the 29 cities in its Houston service territory, consisting of approximately 940,000 customers in and around Houston.
 The request sought to establish uniform rates, charges and terms and conditions of service for the cities and environs of the Houston service territory.
-As finally submitted to the Railroad Commission and the cities, the proposed new rates would have resulted in an overall increase in annual revenue of \$20.4 million, excluding carrying costs on gas inventory of approximately \$2 million.
+As finally submitted to the Railroad Commission and the cities, the proposed new rates would have resulted in an overall increase in annual revenue of \$20.4 million, excluding carrying costs of approximately \$2 million on its gas inventory.
 In January 2010, Gas Operations withdrew its request for an annual cost of service adjustment mechanism due to the uncertainty caused by the court's ruling in the above-mentioned Texas Coast appeal.
 In February 2010, the Railroad Commission issued its decision authorizing a revenue increase of \$5.1 million annually, reflecting reduced depreciation rates as well as adjustments to pension and benefits, accumulated deferred income taxes and other items.
 The Railroad Commission also approved a surcharge of \$0.9 million per year to recover Hurricane Ike costs over three years.
-Gas Operations and other parties filed motions for rehearing, which, except for minor corrections to the order, were denied by the Railroad Commission in May 2010.
-The parties are entitled to petition for judicial review by a district court in Travis County, Texas, within thirty days of the Railroad Commission's order on rehearing.
+These rates went into effect in March 2010.
+Gas Operations and other parties are seeking judicial review of the Railroad Commission's decision in the 261st district court in Travis County, Texas.